Haris Zeb: Auckland City

+South Island United

+On 18 December 2025, Zeb signed for South Island United in the newly founded OFC Professional League.

+Broadmeadow Magic

+On 15 June 2026, Zeb signed for Broadmeadow Magic for the remainder of the NPL Northern New South Wales season.

 International career

 Zeb was called up to the Pakistan national team in 2023 for the 2023 Mauritius Four Nations Cup, but injury prevented him from making an appearance.
 He was also called up for the 2024 AFC U-23 Asian Cup qualifiers in 2023, but again missed out due to injury.
 Zeb has stated he wants to play for Pakistan.
 Zeb was again named for a squad in 2025 for the 2027 AFC Asian Cup qualifiers against Myanmar, but missed out due to Club World Cup duties with Auckland City.
-Zeb has said "If selected for future matches, I’ll be available."
+Zeb has said "If selected for future matches, I'll be available."
 In September 2025, Zeb was called up to the national team again for 2027 AFC Asian Cup qualification matches against Afghanistan.
 Zeb made his debut on 9 October 2025, coming on a half-time in the first of the two games against Afghanistan.

 Personal life

 Born in northern New Zealand to Pakistani parents, Zeb moved to Christchurch at the age of two.
-A semi-professional footballer, Zeb also works as a delivery driver.
+As a semi-professional footballer, Zeb also worked as a delivery driver.